fsismondi/ioppytest/README.md

     for this contact federico.sismondi@inria.fr or remy.leone@inria.fr

-then, export in the machine where the testing tool is running the following vars:
+after having a created vhost with its user/password, export in the machine where the testing tool is running the following env vars:

     ```
     export AMQP_URL='amqp://someUser:somePassword@server/amqp_vhost'